willdobbies/godot-pushdown-fsm/README.md

 A Godot 4 FSM addon which allows you to set, push and pop states.

 # Installation
-Clone or download the repo as a .zip, and copy the ```addons/``` directory to the root of your Godot project.
+Clone or download the repo as a .zip, and copy the contents of ```fsm/``` directory to wherever you want.
+TODO: package as addon

+This addon is tested and compatible with Godot 4 Beta 17, and should continue to work for future versions.

 # Usage
 - This addon provides two new global classes: StateMachine and State.